c00kamunga/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+A1.
+Relational databases are the tables that hold the information for an application in the backend.
+SQL or in other words Strutured Query Language is the language that is used to manipulate the relational database tables.

 2. Why do tables need a `primary key`?

+A2.
+Tables have a primare key because we need a way to distinguish between some data that are not uniqe for example: People that have the same name or eye color, or 2 cars of the same type that belong to different owners.

 3. What is the name given to a table column that references the primary key on another table.

+A3.
+The name given to a column that references the primary key on another table is called a foreign column which uses a foreign key.
+These key do not have to be unique.

 4. What do we need in order to have a _many to many_ relationship between two tables.

+A4.
+In order to utilize a many-to-many relationship, we need to introduce an intermediary table that holds a forein primary key on the related tables.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions